HeshamaMohamed/Books-Documentation/README.md

 - Headfirst Design patterns (Done reading :white_check_mark:)
 - Clean Code (not yet :large_blue_circle:)
 - Clean Architecture (not yet :large_blue_circle:)
-- Learning SQL (Done reading :white_check_mark:)
+- Designing Data Intensive Applications (not yet :large_blue_circle:)
 - Well-Grounded Rubyist (not yet :large_blue_circle:)
 - The Rails 5 way (not yet :large_blue_circle:)
+- Learning SQL (Done reading :white_check_mark:)

 These are the current books that are on my shelf right now.
 I guess the order of the reading is subject to change, depends on my changing needs while working.
 I will also try to write a short personal summary/review after reading/revising each book.